 This is denim is unwashed (raw), dense and rigid.
 Selvage denim is when the two ends of a roll of cotton are used to make jeans, from which only a handful of pairs can be made, signalled by a pair of white parallel lines on the cuff.
 It’s a version of raw and is a unique approach to denim.

 Raw jeans are like antiques in that they can last for years, taking months to show signs of wear and tear.
 Being dark, they are great alternatives to wool trousers or smart chinos.
 Creases form easily when worn as a skinny or slim fit and avoid over-washing the jeans in the first six months.

 Jeans are a statement of self-expression, provide comfort and give out a casual cool vibe to any day time outfit.
 With a darker colour and tapered fit, they can dress up for night too.
 So do your denim research.
 Denim is about keeping things simple, minimising embellishments, logos and random patches or stitching.
 When it comes to the best jeans brands for men, take the time to know what fabric and fit works best with your lifestyle and body type.

-Check out the slideshow for 20 best jeans brands for men we’re loving right now.
+Check out the slideshow above for 20 best jeans brands we’re loving right now.